reactiflux/discord-irc/README.md

 ```

 ## Configuration
-Create a discord user and join the server you want to connect to IRC.
+Create a discord bot [(how to here)](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) & register a nick for IRC.

 ### Example configuration
 ```js